rombrew/phobia/doc/Internals.md

 	                        ---
 	                        \ /  AGND

-The current (iA, iB) is measured in phases A and B using a shunt and amplifier.
-The measurement is distorted for some time after switching the half-bridge.
+The current (iA, iB, iC) is measured in phases A and B (optionally C) using a shunt and amplifier.
+The measurement is distorted for some time after a switching of the MOSFETs.

-Note that we use in-line current measurement.
-To use low-side measurement you will need to adapt the software.
+Note that we prefer to use in-line current measurement.
+To use low-side measurement you will need to configure the software appropriately.

 	                   // Current measurement //
 	  >-----+